Elizabeth Mynatt: Career

 Upon graduation from Georgia Tech, Mynatt accepted a position as a member of the Research Staff at Xerox PARC.
 In 1998 she returned to Georgia Tech as an assistant professor and in 2002 became associate professor.
-From 2004 to 2005 she was director of the Aware Home Research Initiative and from 2006 to 2007 was the associate director of the Health Systems Institute.
+From 2004 to 2005 she was director of the Aware Home Research Initiative, from 2006 to 2007 was the associate director of the Health Systems Institute, and from 2005 to 2011 directed the GVU Center at Georgia Tech.

-Mynatt currently directs the GVU Center at Georgia Tech.
-She also directs the research program in Everyday Computing, examining the human-computer interface implications of having computation continuously present in many aspects of everyday life.
+She also directed the research program in Everyday Computing, examining the human-computer interface implications of having computation continuously present in many aspects of everyday life.
 Themes in her research include supporting informal collaboration and awareness in office environments, enabling creative work and visual communication, and augmenting social processes for managing personal information.
 Mynatt is one of the principal researchers in the Aware Home Research Initiative; investigating the design of future home technologies, especially those that enable older adults to continue living independently as opposed to moving to an institutional care setting.

 In home environments, she is interested in using computing technology to increase the independence and capabilities of people and families for domains such as chronic health care, aging in place, and cognitive prosthetics.
 In office environments, she is interested in supporting fluid collaboration practices by leveraging the integrated design of physical and digital spaces and services with social practices surrounding information sharing.

 Mynatt has taught courses in Human-Computer Interaction, Everyday Computing, Mobile and Ubuquitous Computing, and Media Computation.
 For seven years (2000–07) she played a leadership role in the design and management of two new programs: the Ph.D. in Human-Centered Computing and the M.S. program in Human-Computer Interaction.
 For the HCC Ph.D. program, she co-chaired the first formative committee that charted the possibilities for a new human-centric Ph.D. program, and directed the HCC program from its inception until the fall of 2006.
 She has published over 100 book chapters, conference publications, and journal articles in top tier locations such as ACM SIGCHI, CSCW, Ubicomp, and Pervasive.